Medical Policy: 05.01.13

-The intent of the naltrexone drug policy is to ensure appropriate selection of patients for therapy based on product labeling, clinical guidelines and clinical studies.
+The intent of the Vivitrol (naltrexone for extended-release injectable suspension) drug policy is to ensure appropriate selection of patients for therapy based on product labeling, clinical guidelines and clinical studies.

-Injectable naltrexone (Vivitrol™) is considered not medically necessary for all applications because there is an equivalent and less expensive form of the drug available for oral administration.
+Injectable extended-release naltrexone (Vivitrol™) is considered not medically necessary for all applications because there are less expensive treatment options available.

 The Guidelines for Psychosocially Assisted Pharmacological Treatment of Opioid Dependence recommend naltrexone in the prevention of relapse following detoxification.
 Consensus guidelines from the National Institute on Alcohol Abuse and Alcoholism and the National Institute of Health indicate treatment with naltrexone decreases relapses to heavy drinking by curbing alcohol consumption.

 Vivitrol, an extended-release injectable formulation of naltrexone, was developed in an effort to address the non-adherence that occasionally occurs with daily oral pharmacotherapy.
 However, there is no evidence demonstrating significant improvements in remission rates for both opioid and alcohol dependence in patients receiving the injectable formulation in comparison to those receiving the oral formulations.